 Traveling with us throughout will be accompanying scholar Professor Sid Leiman, who, through lectures and on-site commentary, will help us appreciate the phenomenon and vibrancy of Jewish life in Poland over the centuries

 Afternoon: Check in to the 5-star, deluxe Bristol Hotel, superbly located near Warsaw’s Old Town.

-Evening: Overview of Jewish history and culture in Poland by our scholar, Professor Sid Leiman, followed by orientation and an opportunity to get to know one another, followed by a welcoming dinner at our hotel (included).
+Evening: Overview by our scholar, followed by orientation and an opportunity to get to know one another, followed by a welcoming Shabbat dinner at our hotel (included).

 Depart hotel for a walking tour of Warsaw that will include the Old Town, Market Square, and the Barbican (surviving remnant of Old Town’s defensive structure).
 Break for lunch on our own in the Old Market Square, an area filled with street vendors, cafés, shops, galleries, and some of Warsaw’s top restaurants, all within easy walking distance.

 Following a break for lunch on our own, we will visit the National Museum of Warsaw for a private guided tour, highlighting the “Polish–Jewish Exchange” through works of art from the 19th and 20th centuries.
 The tour will cover Jewish themes in Polish art as well as contributions of Jewish collectors and patrons.
 Especially prominent on this tour are works of artists Maurycy Gottlieb, Moïse Kisling, Eugeniusz Zak, and Henryk Berlewi.

 Evening presentation by Professor Leiman: R. Yudel Rosenberg and the Creation of the Golem in Warsaw, followed by dinner on our own.